Germany's election campaigning kicks off in parliament – DW – 11/13/2024

 Future coalition building

-The CDU/CSU are clearly ahead in the polls If they were to win, however, the CDU/CSU would have to rely on finding partners to form a coalition government.
-So SPD and Green Party lawmakers urged reconciliation.
+The CDU/CSU are clearly ahead in the polls.
+If they were to win, however, the CDU/CSU would have to rely on finding partners to form a coalition government.
+Therefore, the SPD and Green Party lawmakers urged reconciliation.

 Merz is also aware of this.
 He has already said he could imagine working with the FDP.
 He has, however, ruled out any coalition with the Left Party, the populist Sahra Wagenknecht Aliance (BSW) and the far-right Alternative for Germany (AfD).